Shopify Hreflang Manager App Installation page showcase

 2. 1.2Go to the secondary store.
 On the Installation page, select the “This is my secondary store” option in Step 1.
 Copy the code from the field above.
 Go to your main store.
 Paste the code from the secondary store to the empty field in your Main store and press Add.

 3. 1.3If you have more than two stores, repeat Step 1.2 for each store remaining.
-If the stores are linked between each other, you will proceed to Step 2.
+If the stores are linked between each other, click 'Complete' button.

 Set up the store's language (Step 2)